 So, anyway, not to worry when you see less ice in the arctic.
 We have been there, done all that.

-I asked the same thing from the writers who put together the new proposed climate act.
+I challenge anyone to do a precise statistical analysis of weather stations in South Africa that have reliable daily data going back at least 40 years, just like I have done.
+In fact I asked the same thing from the writers who put together the new proposed climate act here in South Africa.
 In my submission I showed my findings that the temperature over the past 40 years and rainfall over the past 90 years in South Africa has not really changed:

 The easy-to-understand conclusion from all my investigations as shown in my final report below: